srang/devilFiler/README.md

  Files are either pinned or held after creation until they are explicitly released at which point their DBuffers are evictable from memory

+Inode.java:
+The Inode is an abstraction for part of a file.
+*We use the first 4 bytes of the on-disk inode to specify the FileID and where the **inode fits into the file.

+LocalVirtualDisk.java:
+The disk is split into Inode-Region and Main-Disk-Region.
+The Inode-Region is large that we can reference enough memory blocks for the max file size for the max number of files.

 VirtualDisk.java:
 The only thing added to this file is the private rebuild() function which is the alternative to formatStore(). rebuild() attempts to read the file _volumeName and create our object hierarchy from its data.
-It also checks to see if the data is corrupted.

 /************************
  * Feedback on the lab